saurabhsharan/niriswitcher/README.md

 > `abort`.

 #### Themes

 We can also change/improve the style of the switcher using a `style.css` file in the same configuration directory.

-The following CSS-classes can be styled:
+The following CSS can be styled:

-- `.niriswitcher-window`: the main window
+- `#niriswitcher`: the main window
+- `#application-title`: the title (above the icons)
+- `#workspace-name`: the workspace name (above the icons)
+- `#workspaces`: the workspace area
+- `.workspace`: a workspace in the workspace area (contains the icons)
+- `#workspace-indicators`: the workspace indicator area
+- `.workspace-indicator`: the workspace indicator
+- `.workspace-indicator.selected`: the currently selected workspace indicator
 - `.application-icon`: the icon
-- `.application-title`: the title (above the icons)
 - `.application-name`: the application name (below the icon)
 - `.application-strip`: the area behind the icons (inside the scroll)
 - `.application`: the application area (name + icon)